AlexeyFeigin/blog-drafts/algorithm-x-in-haskell.md

 No columns have all 0s, so we could keep searching within this matrix in hopes of finding the complete solution.

+We now have enough intuitions to look at Algorithm X and understand what it is trying to do.

 To be continued...